 As a startup, finding new customers is essential for growing your business.
-Without customers, you cannot generate revenue and grow your market.
+Without customers, business owners cannot generate revenue and grow their target market.
 Fortunately, there are many ways to find new customers and expand your customer base.
-From leveraging social media to attending industry events, there are plenty of methods to help you reach out to potential customers.
-With the right strategies in place, you can acquire more customers and grow your startup market.
+From leveraging social media to attending industry events, there are plenty of customer lifecycle methods to help you reach out to potential customers.
+With the right customer journey builder in place, you can acquire more customers and grow your startup market.

 The following is a short introduction to finding your first 10 customers for your startup.
 This is based on my experience working with startups and talking to founders who were successful at finding their first 10 customers.
 I am not going to get into details of what your product or service should be, but rather focus on how you can find your first 10 customers in 10 days without talking about the features of your product.

-If you’re a B2B SaaS founder, the most important thing might be to start asking yourself ‘smart’ market diagnosis and profiling questions and thinking about your first 10 customers.
+As a B2B SaaS founder, the most important thing might be to start asking yourself ‘smart’ market diagnosis and profiling questions and thinking about your first 10 customers.
 The best way is to find out what would make them satisfied and understand your customer deep down.
-First, start asking questions to yourself like:
+First, start asking questions yourself like:

 - How many target customers do I have, and what is their typical demographic’?